FerdiStro/Home-Stack/docker/README.md

 ### Setting up/down Docker Stacks
 To set up the stack, use the `./setDockerUP.sh` script. <br>
-To tear down the stack, use the `./setDockerDOWN.sh` script.
+To set down the stack, use the `./setDockerDOWN.sh` script. <br>
+To restart the stack, use the `./restartDocker.sh` script.